 The Remote RadEye detachable x-ray detector is designed to fit into tight spaces that are too small to fit a complete imaging camera.
 The Remote RadEye sensor module is available in several different sensor sizes, and sits at the end of a detachable cable that can reach into tiny corners.
 The panel electronics are mounted in a separate enclosure which can be placed up to several meters away.
 While designed for portable NDT applications, the Remote RadEye can also be used in fixed installations.

-Please refer to our other product pages for information on RadEye sensors and the Shad-o-Box or Shad-o-Snap interface.
+Please refer to our other product pages for information on RadEye sensors.